garden-io/garden/docs/reference/module-types/kubernetes.md

   # workload is used.
   containerName:

-# The Deployment, DaemonSet or StatefulSet that Garden should regard as the _Garden service_ in this module (not to be
+# The Deployment, DaemonSet or StatefulSet or Pod that Garden should regard as the _Garden service_ in this module
-# confused with Kubernetes Service resources).
+# (not to be confused with Kubernetes Service resources).
+#
+# This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name` fields,
+# or a Pod via the `podSelector` field.
+#
 # Because a `kubernetes` module can contain any number of Kubernetes resources, this needs to be specified for certain
 # Garden features and commands to work.
 serviceResource: